AlexxNB/derver/README.md

 ## How livereload works

 When you changes file in the watching directory, server will send command to the client side to reload current page.
-It is musthave feature when you developing web-application and want to see changes immideatly.
+It is musthave feature when you developing web-application and want to see changes immediately.

-Livereload made with [Server Side Events API](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events/Using_server-sent_events).
+Livereload made with [Server Sent Events API](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events/Using_server-sent_events).
 It is perfect feature for one-way communication server with client based only on http protocol.
 It is why Derver is so tiny, no need to implement websocket communication as others known servers do.

 Some JavaScript code for livereload will be added before `</body>` element inside each requested `html` file.